 - Organise family fun days for residents and staff.

-- Organise an out of work gathering.
+- Organise a social gathering outside of work hours.

 - Set team competitions.